opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 ### How will Dynamic TAO affect governance of the network?

-Dynamic TAO does not directly change Bittensor’s on-chain governance mechanism (i.e., proposals and voting).
+Dynamic TAO does not directly change Bittensor's on-chain governance mechanism (i.e., proposals and voting).

+### How do dividends/emissions to root subnet/Subnet 0 stakers work?

+When you stake TAO to validators in Subnet Zero (the root subnet), your stake has two key characteristics:

+1. **Network-wide Impact**: Your stake contributes weight across all subnets where your validator operates.
+This means your stake earns rewards from multiple subnets simultaneously.
+See [Validator stake weight](dtao-guide#validator-stake-weight) for more details.

+2. **TAO-only Rewards**: Unlike staking to other subnets where you receive alpha tokens, Subnet Zero stakers receive their rewards in TAO.
+See [Emission distribution of rewards](emission#distribution-of-rewards) for more details.

 ## Subnets